 You don’t have a crystal ball.
 That makes it a bit tricky to outmuscle your competitors by predicting the next big digital marketing trends.

 But don’t worry.
 It doesn’t have to be all guesswork.
-There are a few things that look nailed on to shake up digital marketing for small businesses in 2016.
+There are a few things that look nailed on to shake up digital marketing for small businesses.

 Here’s your rundown: